NaverCloudPlatform/terraform-provider-ncloud/docs/resources/mysql.md

 * `subnet_no` - (Required) The ID of the associated Subnet.
 Public domain can only be used on a DB server generated on Public Subnet.
 * `image_product_code` - (Optional) Image product code to determine the MySQL instance server image specification to create.
 If not entered, the instance is created for default value.
 It can be obtained through [`ncloud_mysql_image_products` data source](../data-sources/mysql_image_products.md)
 * `product_code` - (Optional) Product code to determine the MySQL instance server image specification to create.
 It can be obtained through [`ncloud_mysql_products` data source](../data-sources/mysql_products.md).
 Default : Minimum specifications(1 memory, 2 cpu)
+* `engine_version_code` - (Optional) MySQL engine version code.
+Only entered when `generation_code` is G3, If not entered, generate with the latest version currently available.
 * `data_storage_type` - (Optional) Data storage type.
 If `generationCode` is `G2`, You can select `SSD|HDD`, else if `generationCode` is `G3`, you can select CB1.
 Default : SSD in G2, CB1 in G3
 * `is_ha` - (Optional) High-availability (True/False).
 If high availability is selected, 2 servers including a Standby Master server are generated, and additional fees are incurred.
 If the high availability status `is_ha` is false, `is_multi_zone` and `standby_master_subnet_no` parameters are not used.
 Default : true.
 * `is_multi_zone` - (Optional) Multi-zone (True/False).
 If the high availability status `is_ha` is true, multi-zone can be selected.
 If multi-zone is selected, the Master server and Standby Master server are generated in mutually different zones, providing higher availability.
 Default : false